An Integrated Framework of Prompt Engineering and Multidimensional Knowledge Graphs for Legal Dispute Analysis: Experiments and Evaluation of Legal Dispute Analysis

 This experiment uses BLEU and ROUGE metrics to evaluate the quality of texts generated under different configurations.
 BLEU (Bilingual Evaluation Underresearch) evaluates the n-gram matching degree between generated text and reference text based on precision, including BLEU-1 (word level), BLEU-2 (word pair level), and BLEU-L (longest common subsequence).
 ROUGE (Recall-Oriented Underresearch for Gisting Evaluation) evaluates the matching degree between generated text and reference text based on recall, including ROUGE-1, ROUGE-2, and ROUGE-L metrics.
 The experiment compares the generated answers for each set of legal questions with standard answers provided by legal experts, calculating average scores for each metric.

-Analysis of the data in Table~\ref{tab1} indicates that traditional configuration scores on BLEU and ROUGE metrics are generally lower than baseline configuration, such as DeepSeek-R1-Distill-Qwen-32B model's BLEU-1 decreasing from baseline's 0.24 to 0.11 (a 54.2\% decrease), and ROUGE-1 from 0.28 to 0.17 (a 39.3\% decrease).
+Analysis of the data in Table~\ref{tab1} indicates that traditional configuration scores on BLEU and ROUGE metrics are generally lower than baseline configuration, such as DeepSeek-R1-Distill-Qwen-32B model's BLEU-1 decreasing from baseline's 0.2409 to 0.1124 (a 53.3\% decrease), and ROUGE-1 from 0.2779 to 0.1713 (a 38.4\% decrease).
 This phenomenon verifies the limitations of single prompt methods—they emphasize format standardization and citation precision but limit the model's ability to generate multi-angle, multi-level legal reasoning.
-In contrast, complete configuration outperforms baseline configuration on all metrics, with Llama 3.1 70B model showing the most significant improvement, achieving BLEU-1 of 0.44 (a 63.0\% increase from baseline) and ROUGE-L of 0.35 (a 29.6\% increase).
-Notably, Qwen/QwQ-32B model's BLEU-1 increased from baseline's 0.23 to 0.40 (a 73.9\% increase), and ROUGE-2 from 0.08 to 0.14 (a 75.0\% increase), indicating that the three-stage prompt structure provides the model with sufficient thinking space and analytical perspectives, enabling it to achieve deeper legal reasoning while maintaining professional format, resulting in a higher matching degree between generated text and legal expert standard answers.
+In contrast, complete configuration outperforms baseline configuration on all metrics, such as Qwen/QwQ-32B model's BLEU-1 increasing from baseline's 0.2306 to 0.3998 (a 73.4\% increase), and ROUGE-2 from 0.0823 to 0.1369 (a 66.3\% increase), indicating that the three-stage prompt structure provides the model with sufficient thinking space and analytical perspectives, enabling it to achieve deeper legal reasoning while maintaining professional format, resulting in a higher matching degree between generated text and legal expert standard answers.

 \FloatBarrier